 Three different familial syndromes of cancer have been identified:

 - Site-specific: at risk of development of ovarian cancer only.

 - Breast-ovarian: increased risk of either cancer alone or in combination.
 BRCA1 and BRCA2 susceptibility genes are responsible for at least 90% of hereditary breast-ovarian cancer and site-specific ovarian cancer cases.

-- Nonpolyposis colon carcinoma families: increased risk of ovarian, endometrial and breast cancer.
+- Nonpolyposis colon cancer families: increased risk of ovarian, endometrial and breast cancer.

 The Fédération Internationale de Gynécologie et d'Obstétrique (FIGO) staging system remains the best indicator of prognosis and guides management strategy.

 - Stage I ovarian cancer is limited to the ovaries:

 - Stage IA: tumour is limited to one ovary, the capsule is intact, no tumour on ovarian surface and no malignant cells in ascites or peritoneal washings.